strangerstudios/pmpro-extra-expiration-warning-emails/readme.txt

 == Changelog ==
 = .3.5 =
-* BUG: Now finding expiring users correctly.
+* BUG: Another fix to the query to find expiring and exlcude users who already received an email recently.

 = .3.4 =
 * BUG: Didn't correctly exclude all previously notified users